appuio/docs/faq.rst

 When creating an application route, the platform automatically generates a URL which is immediately accessible, f.e. ``http://django-psql-example-my-project.appuioapp.ch`` due to wildcard DNS entries under ``*.appuioapp.ch``.
-If you now want to have this application available under your own custom domain, follow the following steps:
+If you now want to have this application available under your own custom domain, follow these steps:

 1. Edit the route and change the hostname to your desired hostname, f.e. ``www.myapp.ch``
 2. Point your DNS entry using a CNAME resource record type (important!) to ``cname.appuioapp.ch``